Svalorzen/AI-Toolbox/docs/ExtendingAIToolbox.md

 and unique quirks.

-We significantly use the folder structure of the project to group files that are logically near, and to group algorithms depending on their features.
-This can't possibly result in a categorization that can please everyone, but we try as much as possible.
+We significantly use the folder structure of the project to group files that are logically close, and to group algorithms depending on their features.
+This hierarchy is somewhat arbitrary, but still better than nothing.

-The structure tends to be self-evident when looking at the first few levels of folders/files inside `include/AIToolbox`:
+For example, here is (part of) the structure made by the first few levels of folders/files inside `include/AIToolbox`:

 ~~~